Processed-Fun/BusinessAutomation/website_creation.md

 6. Language and AI Feel.
 Do not use EM dashes.
 Use the "humanizer" skill, which is installed in this project, to check all text used on the site.
 7. Name Check.
 Before creating, please do a quick search to make sure there isn't an obvious real company with this name.
 8. Purchasing.
 Each business website should list pricing options and offer some way to purchase.
 For some products this may be actually adding to a cart, for others (like enterprise) this may be a contact form or just call us for a quote.
+9. Logo.
+Generate a logo using the OpenAI image API.
+This should be relatively small and be used to linking to it from the main site.

+# Site Structure

+1. Each site should be created in its own directory.
+2. The root of the entire site is index.html.
+This is the "business directory".
+3. Add an entry to the business directory for the new business.
+It should list the name, short description, and have the logo.
+It should link to the business site.

 # Image Generation Rules